 where $\mathit{minR}{}_{E_{\text{0-1}}}$ selects one of the optimal solutions with respect to $E_{\text{0-1}}$, and $E_{\text{0-1}}\left(\boldsymbol{w},\mathit{xs}\right)=\sum_{\left(x,t\right)\in\mathcal{D}}\mathbf{1}\left[\boldsymbol{w}^{T}x\neq t\right]$, we omit dataset $\mathit{xs}$ when evaluating $\boldsymbol{w}$ in $\mathit{minR}{}_{E_{\text{0-1}}}$.
 Equation (\ref{eq: cover's equivalence}) shows that exhaustive enumeration of $\mathcal{S}_{\mathrm{Cover}}\left(N,D+1\right)$ yields an optimal solution without searching an infinitely large hypothesis space.

 However, Cover's formula only \textbf{counts} the number of possible partitions; it does \textbf{not} provide an explicit method for enumerating the equivalence classes of hyperplanes.
 To address this, \citet{he2023efficient} introduced a \emph{dual transformation} that maps a set of data points into a hyperplane arrangement while preserving the incidence relations between hyperplanes and data points, revealing that hyperplanes and points are isomorphic in a combinatorial sense.
-In particular, we have following results. \begin{thm} \emph{Under the }general position\emph{ assumption and when optimizing the 0-1 loss, for any partition induced by a hyperplane $h$ in $\mathbb{R}^{D}$ with respect to a dataset $\mathit{xs}$, there exists $D$ points in $\mathit{xs}$ such that the partition induced by hyperplanes passing through these $D$ points coincides with the partition induced by $h$} \end{thm} Consequently, the 0-1 loss linear classification problem can be solved by exhaustively enumerating $\left( \right)=O\left(N^{D}\right)$ possible combinations of data points.
-More formally, we have the following theorem. \begin{thm} \emph{0-1 loss linear classification theorem.
+In particular, we have following results. \begin{theorem} \emph{Under the }general position\emph{ assumption and when optimizing the 0-1 loss, for any partition induced by a hyperplane $h$ in $\mathbb{R}^{D}$ with respect to a dataset $\mathit{xs}$, there exists $D$ points in $\mathit{xs}$ such that the partition induced by hyperplanes passing through these $D$ points coincides with the partition induced by $h$} \end{theorem} Consequently, the 0-1 loss linear classification problem can be solved by exhaustively enumerating $\left( \right)=O\left(N^{D}\right)$ possible combinations of data points.
+More formally, we have the following theorem. \begin{theorem} \emph{0-1 loss linear classification theorem.
 Consider a data list $\mathit{xs}:\left[\mathbb{R}^{D}\right]$ of $N$ points in general position, along with their associated labels.
 Then

-and $\boldsymbol{w}_{s}\in\mathbb{R}^{D}$ denotes the normal vector determined uniquely by $D$ data points (in general position, a unique hyperplane passes through any such $D$ points, which can be computed via matrix inversion). } \end{thm} \begin{proof} See \citet{he2023efficient}. \end{proof}
+and $\boldsymbol{w}_{s}\in\mathbb{R}^{D}$ denotes the normal vector determined uniquely by $D$ data points (in general position, a unique hyperplane passes through any such $D$ points, which can be computed via matrix inversion). } \end{theorem} \begin{proof} See \citet{he2023efficient}. \end{proof}